lsst-sitcom/sitcomtn-148/sections/baselineCharacterization.rst

 |    PTC     |    13591     |       E749       |
 +------------+--------------+------------------+

-Among all of these measurements, there is particular concern that they have not degraded between the SLAC IR2 run in November 2023 and the Cerro Pachon run in October 2024.
+Among all of these measurements, primary concern is that the camera has maintained its performance standards between the SLAC IR2 run in November 2023 and the Cerro Pachon run in October 2024.

 Bias metrics